Sahadar/tiny-deferred.js/README.md

 * Compiled + gzipped weighs less than 1kB

 Why to use tiny-deferred?
-* You dont have to remember about .catch'ing errors - **this library is not catching JS errors!**
+* You dont have to remember about .catch'ing errors - **this library is automatically showing catched JS errors!
+No more hidden JS errors**

 ## Installation
 * download from Github